 MADRID — The Spanish Army will strengthen its specialized units against jihadism with the creation of a fourth Special Operations Force, Grupo de Operaciones Especiales (GOE).
 These military groups, framed in the Special Operations Command, Mando de Operaciones Especiales (MOE), have been deployed in multinational training missions in Mali and Iraq during the last three years.
 They also carried out the opening mission in the Central African Republic in 2012.

 "The foundation of the new GOE is an aftermath of the current operating scenario where special operations forces are developing an essential role.
 The new unit will enable us to expand our deployment capability in missions abroad," a Spanish Army source told Defense News.

-The welcoming ceremony for the new GOE unit, Granada II, took place on Jan.
+The welcoming ceremony for the new GOE unit, named GOE Granada II, took place on Jan.
 15 at the headquarters in Alicante.
 This new unit will join Valencia III, Tercio de Ampurdán IV and Legionario Maderal Oleaga XIX.
-The estimated number of troops for these four elite Army groups is around 600.
+The estimated number of troops for these of this four elite Spanish Army groups is around 600.

 Training in Iraq

 This number will not increase in the short term, but the fourth GOE lays the groundwork for developing a structure that could boost troop levels. would have more troops in the future.

 "The special operations units cannot grow overnight.
 The Special Operations Command is making a significant effort of recruitment and training that cannot be carried out in large quantities and quickly.
 Initially we will not have a significant increase of troops but we hope to grow gradually in a medium-term horizon," the same source said. outlines.